-We’re exactly two weeks into January today, and with 2019 well in its stride, it’s about the time that New Year’s resolutions begin to break.
+We’re exactly two weeks into January today, and with 2019 well in its stride, it’s around the time that New Year’s resolutions begin to break.
 As each year comes to its end, we promise to tackle habits, accomplish goals, and become better versions of ourselves, whether it’s dieting plans, saving money, learning new skills or reading more books.
 Thing is, most of us fail before we even reach February.
 According to U.S. News & World Report, that’s a whopping 80% of the population.

 Overwhelmed by temptations, we bypass unrealistic goals, and our lack of self-control, to quit before the year has truly begun.
 This ends with us indulging in sneaky snacks, making excuses to avoid workouts, or blaming tiredness for skipping trips away.
 A simple copout would be to blame the Babylonians for starting the trend 4000 years ago.
-However, we’ve a better idea for you!
+However, we’ve got a better idea for you!

 Whether you’re sticking with your resolutions or are on the brink of giving in… there’s no shame in it… we’ve some realistic advice to help you get back on track, turn those mountains into molehills and succeed in 2019.

 Easier said than done, right?
 Hardly.
-One of the reasons resolutions go down the proverbial pan is because people often set themselves crazy targets.
-Weight watchers turn to dangerous dieting in attempt to lose their Christmas gains by February.
+One of the reasons resolutions go down the proverbial pan is that people often set themselves crazy targets.
+Weight watchers turn to dangerous dieting in an attempt to lose their Christmas gains by February.
 Smokers go cold turkey, ignoring 20 years of habit and addiction.
 Okay, sure, these are extreme cases, but creating realistic goals is more like saying taking baby steps.
 Dieters could create a balanced meal plan, add more greens or eat smaller portions.
-While smokers might wean themselves onto a vape or chew gum designed to help you quit smoking.
+While smokers might wean themselves onto a vape or chew gum designed to help them quit smoking.
 It’s the little things that matter, not gigantic steps.
 When goals are achievable, you’re less likely to quit.

 Take time to think about your life before placing your resolutions into baskets on a whim.
 Who are you, what do you want to achieve, and where do you want to be?
 Think about the past year.
 What did you achieve or what would you like to attain that you didn’t in 2018?
 With a picture in mind, your goals will become relevant to what you really want, not what you think you need.
 For example, simply wanting a promotion at work is a resolution doomed to fail.
 It’s too broad.
 Think about why you want this promotion and create relevant (and realistic) goals to obtain it.
 It might mean going the extra mile or using XYZ to boost ABC.
 Either way, that’s a goal that’ll likely get you closer to that promotion.

 Seriously, just stop!
-When has that ever worked in your favor?
+When has that ever worked in your favour?
 We’ll tell you… never, even when you win!
 It doesn’t matter that your aunt June has already raised over £1,000 for charity in two weeks.
 It’s irrelevant that your cousin is now Vegan or that your co-worker has a new BMW sitting in the garage.
-What does matters is your progress.
+What matters is your progress.
 Like we said above; by taking small, realistic and relevant steps, you’re already making fabulous progress.
-As soon as you start comparing yourself to others, you set yourself up for doubt – a recipe for disaster.
+As soon as you start comparing yourself to others, you set yourself up for doubt - a recipe for disaster.
 To avoid comparison, you might deactivate your social media.
 Too extreme?
 Then become aware of any triggers and ignore them.
 If you can’t ignore them then use them to your advantage to spur you on in moments when you’re thinking about giving in.

 It’s estimated that 40% of us make resolutions every year.
 According to John Norcross of the University of Scranton, only 8% of those achieve their target.
 And we’re guessing one of the reasons is because they surround themselves with winners, optimistic types, and people sharing similar goals.
 Much like new students enrolling here at Oxbridge.
-They join a network of teachers and advisors who offer unlimited support, mentorship and friendship right up until they graduate.
-By surrounding yourself with the right people: experts, coaches, inspiring and caring types, there’s little room for doubt.
+They join a network of teachers and advisers who offer personal support, mentorship and friendship right up until they graduate.
+By surrounding yourself with the right people: experts, coaches, and inspiring and caring types, there’s little room for doubt.
 This is because the right people care about your wellbeing and want you to success.
 Thus, that space once filled with doubt is now filled with positive energy that promotes self-belief and a can-do attitude.